atocodes/My-System-Spec/README.md

 ### Usage
 1. Run MSS.exe.
-2. The application will generate system information reports and save them in the same directory as the executable.
+2. The application will display system information.
-    * SystemSpec.json: Contains the information in JSON format.
-    * SystemSpec.txt: Contains the information in a human-readable text format.

 ### How it Works
 The application retrieves information about your system using various .NET libraries and then formats it into JSON and text files.